-10.3.2.
-Articles and contents
+11.3.2 Articles and contents

-• Xavier Rival has been working with Kwangkeun Yi on the writing of a book that should serve as an introduction to the field of static analysis, for students and engineers, and this book is expected to be released by MIT Press in January 2020 [16].
+- Cezara Drăgoi and Xavier Rival co-authored with Bor-Yuh Evan Chang, Noam Rinetzky and Roman Manevich a survery on shape analysis, which was published in Fall 2020 [11]. - Jérôme Feret authored a book chapter on static analysis of rule-based models [27]. - Xavier Rival has been working with Kwangkeun Yi on the writing of a book that should serve as an introduction to the field of static analysis, for students and engineers, and this book is expected to be released by MIT Press in January 2020 [21].